Hundreds of flights across US grounded after technical failure at FAA | Business

 Hundreds of flights across the US were grounded on Wednesday morning following a technical failure in the system of the Federal Aviation Administration (FAA).

-While the FAA has not enforced a grounding of aircraft due to the technical failure, most airlines have chosen to ground their own aircraft.

-According to FlightAware, a flight tracking company, more than 700 flights within the US were delayed due to this and more than 90 were cancelled Wednesday morning.
+According to FlightAware, a flight tracking company, more than 1,200 flights within, into or out of the US were delayed and more than 100 were cancelled.

+Transportation Secretary Buttigieg said that he is in touch with the FAA and monitoring the situation.

+''I have been in touch with FAA this morning about an outage affecting a key system for providing safety information to pilots.
+FAA is working to resolve this issue swiftly and safely so that air traffic can resume normal operations, and will continue to provide updates,'' he said in a tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)